plblum/jivs/docs/Jivs_API.md

 3. The validator's ConditionConfig needs a Lookup Key for the resulting data type in the appropriate property: conversionLookupKey or secondConversionLookupKey.

 Example: Numeric string to number
-The DataTypeConverter is predefined in your `createValidationServices()` function.
+The DataTypeConverter is predefined in your `createJivsServices()` function.
 It is NumericStringToNumberConverter.
 ```ts
 dtcs.register(new NumericStringToNumberConverter());
 ```